-In the age when technological advancements are bringing us new and exciting things at an increasing rate, avoiding the urge to be an early adopter of every new shiny piece of tech is often the sensible move.
-Especially for a business owner.
+In the age when technology is bringing us new and exciting advancements at an increasing rate, avoiding the urge to be an early adopter of every new shiny piece of tech is often the sensible move — especially for a business owner.

-It’s a risk management thing at its core – early adopters are the first ones to benefit if the thing succeeds, but they’re also the ones who lose if it fails.
+It’s risk management at its core — early adopters are the first to benefit if the technology succeeds, but they’re also the ones who lose if it fails.

 Being skeptical can save your business from sinking loads of money into the next big social network that will never really take off.
-However, it might also prevent your brick-and-mortar store from adapting to a customer journey that starts online and ends in a physical store, thus losing valuable customers.
+However, it might also prevent your brick-and-mortar store from adapting to a customer journey that starts online and ends in a physical store, and thus you may lose valuable customers.

-Whether you stream it or upload it, video content has a power to grab people’s attention.
+Whether you stream it or upload it, video content has the power to grab people’s attention.
 If we want to see how well live video content is doing, it might be best to look at the broadest picture possible first.
-Let’s see how video in general competes in the content marketing industry in 2019.
+Let’s see how video in general competes in the content marketing industry in 2020.

-The 2019 edition of Wyzowl’s yearly The State of Video Marketing Report shows that the share of marketers using video content went from 63% in 2017 to 81% in 2018.
-This year, 87% of marketers will use video content in marketing.
-The real video marketing boom happened between 2017 and 2018.
-In 2019, video is mainstream to the point of being ubiquitous.
+The 2020 edition of Wyzowl’s yearly The State of Video Marketing Report shows that the share of marketers using video content went from 61% in 2016 to 87% in 2019.
+This year, 85% of marketers use video content in marketing.
+It’s a dip from last year, but it’s very slight.
+It doesn’t change the overwhelming popularity of video.

 It’s not by mistake that video holds such a prominent place.
-91% of marketers who use video see it as an important part of their strategy, which is an increase from last year’s 85%, or 2017’s 82%.
-99% of marketers who use video say they will continue to do so, even though 90% would agree that the competition, and the noise it creates, is getting stronger.
+92% of marketers who use video see it as an important part of their strategies, which is an increase from last year’s 91% or 2018’s 85%.
+99% of marketers who use video say they will continue to do so, even though 92% would agree that the competition — and the noise it creates — is getting stronger.

-Live video streaming market is huge, and it’s only getting bigger.
-It’s forecast to grow at a compound annual growth rate of 19.1% during the coming six years, reaching a size of $124.57 billion by 2025.
-It’s not marketing that will drive the growth of the streaming market - it’s corporate training and education.
+The video streaming market is huge, and it’s only getting bigger.
+It’s forecast to grow at a compound annual growth rate of 20.4% during the coming six years, reaching a size of $184.3 billion by 2027.
+It’s not marketing that will drive the growth of the streaming market — it’s corporate training and education.

 Live video streaming has several key benefits that make it appealing to new entrants.
 Four out of five marketers who already use video content for their businesses also probably already have a good foundation of technical knowledge that will help them start live video streaming.
 But live video is appealing even to the one remaining marketer out of five who hasn't yet tried video marketing, because:

-- The learning curve to using live streaming isn’t too steep – consumer-friendly solutions offer great ease of use.
+- The learning curve for using live streaming isn’t too steep — consumer-friendly solutions offer great ease of use.

 - The hardware is inexpensive and readily available, with only a smartphone being enough to start streaming.